 Examine Yourself for Injuries

-Motorists involved in truck accidents are not likely to emerge from them with no injuries.
+Motorists involved in accidents with a big rig are not likely to emerge from them with no injuries.
 Those accidents are so forceful that even your car cannot offer much resistance.

 As soon as you can, check yourself for injuries.
 You may have broken bones or deep cuts that require immediate treatment.
 If you can, try to examine the other people with you inside the vehicle.
 They may need medical attention more than you do.